 11. Animated Stick Figures.

 Just like the name implies, everything will be drawn in stick figures.
 Very simple.
 Playful but not overwhelming.
 This animation style breath a life into the drawing of your 5-year old daughter, and that is a simplicity at its finest.
-There are many popular animated stick figure animations around the world of explainer videos, including many created by Epipheo Studio.
+There are many popular animated stick figure animations around the world of explainers, including many created by Epipheo Studio.

 Here’s a video example of this style: